colewortman/event-planner/README.md

     `https://nodejs.org/en/download`
     `https://react.dev/learn/installation`

+Navigate to `eventp-api/` directory to setup the database and API.
+There is a seperate README.md file there that explains the setup.

-Run the following commands in the root directory of the project:
+Run the following commands in the `root` directory of the project:
     `npm install`
     `npm run build`
     `npm start`